Trip Overview of Annapurna Base Camp Trek

 - Masks and Gloves: Suggest to wear all times while serving customers.

-- Hand cleaning: Suggest to clean regularly.
+- Hand cleaning: Suggest cleaning regularly.

 - Medical checkup: Employees will be going through regular medical examinations.